-As part of this transition, CloudOps teams scale their deployments with an ever growing number of applications and services; the servers and virtual machines they run on are dispersed and compute nodes continually relocated throughout multiple virtual private clouds.
-IT routinely adds various security and monitoring tools and leverage container technologies.
+As part of this transition, CloudOps teams scale their deployments with an ever-growing number of applications and services; the servers and virtual machines they run on are dispersed and compute nodes continually relocated throughout multiple virtual private clouds.
+IT routinely adds various security and monitoring tools and leverages container technologies.
 The result is a labyrinth of traffic sources and destinations.

 There are a variety of methods for accessing network data in on-premises infrastructure, including SPAN sessions and physical and virtual TAPs.
-But because they need to ensure privacy in a multi-tenant environment, IaaS providers do not allow customers to deploy their own virtual TAP functions outside of their assigned VM or Containers.
-In that scenario, you're forced to use a third party that offers a virtual TAPing mechanism that is cloud native and interacts with the cloud vendor orchestration tools to acquire and send raw packets directly to your cloud or on-premises located security and network monitoring tools.
+But because they need to ensure privacy in a multi-tenant environment, laaS providers do not allow customers to deploy their own virtual TAP functions outside of their assigned VM or containers.
+In that scenario, you're forced to use the vendor's virtual network TAP services, if they are both offered and available with the specific type compute instances you're using, to acquire and send raw packets directly to your cloud or on-premiseslocated security and network monitoring tools.

-Administrators need full packet and workload visibility in the cloud for both north-south and east-west traffic.
+Administrators need full packet and application visibility in the cloud for both North-South and East-West traffic.
 This requirement extends to multiple public cloud and hybrid deployments with the ability to simultaneously support any such scenario.
-While on-prem topologies benefit from network packet brokers (NPB) that acquire, aggregate, process and distribute traffic to the proper security and networking tools, cloud vendors do not offer NPB functionality.
-This can lead to complex network designs, excessive bandwidth usage, overwhelmed tools that lose effectiveness, and needless scaling.
+While on-prem topologies benefit from network packet brokers (NPB) that acquire, aggregate, process, and distribute traffic to the proper security and networking tools, cloud vendors do not offer NPB functionality.
+Nor can cloud solutions identify and filter content based on applications and generate advanced L4-7 metadata as their on-premises cousins can.
+This leads to complex network designs, excessive bandwidth usage, overwhelmed tools that lose effectiveness, and needless scaling.
 As a result, your IT staff will be limited in its ability to analyze network traffic and customer experience, and will have difficulty evaluating infrastructure health.

-In addition to granular visibility, organizations must deploy a solution that not only solves the aforementioned challenges but overcomes many varied demands including:
+In addition to granular application visibility, organizations must deploy a solution that not only solves the aforementioned challenges but overcomes many varied demands including: